kcl-lang/modules/cilium/README.md

 # Introduction

-`argo-cd` is the argo-cd spec definition
+`cilium` is the cilium spec definition

 ## Resource